KhalidObaide/Self-Weblog-Laravel/README.md

 		V.   Removing Posts
 		VI.
 Editing Posts
 		VII.
 Edit Profile Intro
 		IIX.
-LOGIN page for admin
+LOGIN page for admin, Logout
+		IX.
+The First Sign up Page (it will Apear only once)
-		IX.  more ...
+		X.   more ...
 	4. Try To Use Only Bootstrap for the design
 	5. Standard Controllers
 	6. Develope Later On